-How to Load a specific theme for users
+How to load a specific Theme for new users in Windows 11

-Navigate to User Configuration > Administrative Templates > Control Panel > Personalization.
+User Configuration > Administrative Templates > Control Panel > Personalization

 Now in the right pane, double click on Load a specific theme.